Culture of Italy: Education

 Bologna University, established in AD 1088, is the world's oldest university in continuous operation.

 Education in Italy is free and mandatory from ages six to sixteen, and consists of five stages: kindergarten (scuola dell'infanzia), primary school (scuola primaria), lower secondary school (scuola secondaria di primo grado), upper secondary school (scuola secondaria di secondo grado), and university (università).

-Primary education lasts eight years.
+Primary education lasts five years.
 Students are given a basic education in Italian, English, mathematics, natural sciences, history, geography, social studies, physical education, and visual and musical arts.
 Secondary education lasts for five years and includes three traditional types of schools focused on different academic levels: the liceo prepares students for university studies with a classical or scientific curriculum, while the istituto tecnico and the istituto professionale prepare pupils for vocational education.

 Established in 1224 by Frederick II, Holy Roman Emperor, University of Naples Federico II, in Italy, is the world's oldest state-funded university in continuous operation.

 In 2018, the Italian secondary education was evaluated as below the OECD average.
 Italy scored below the OECD average in reading and science, and near OECD average in mathematics.
-Trento and Bolzano scored at an above the national average in reading.
+Trento and Bolzano scored above the national average in reading.
 A wide gap exists between northern schools, which perform near average, and schools in the south, that had much poorer results.